-- Only install the vinyl flooring under a roofed or covered outdoor floor to shield the floor from extreme temperatures.
+- Only install the vinyl flooring under a roofed or covered outdoor floor to shield the floor from rain.

 - Install a protective and waterproof floor mat on the vinyl floor.

-- Ensure to glue the vinyl floor to the subfloor to prevent it from coming off.
+- Glue the vinyl floor to the subfloor to prevent it from coming off.

-- Always use rubber or foam padding under heavy furniture.
+- Use rubber or foam padding under heavy furniture.

 - In rainy seasons, tape a waterproof sheet or nylon over the vinyl floor.